 Around back, apart from the round eyepiece for the viewfinder, there is nothing else to see other than a large swath of body covering on the rear door.

 Flip the camera over and we see one of the biggest differences from a Leica, which are the Contax style dual film door locks.
 This style of lock must be flipped up and rotated 180 degrees to unlock the back of the camera which completely slides off.
-Looking at the inside of the locks, unlike the Contax however, I do not see the two nubs that would be used to open and close a metal reloadable film cassette, suggesting that cassette to cassette transport on this camera is not possible.
+An additional purpose of these locks is to open and close reloadable metal cassettes that would have allowed for cassette to cassette transport.
 In the center is a 3/8″ tripod socket which was the standard size of many European cameras of the 1950s.
 This is larger than the 1/4″ size that we use today, so if you’d like to mount this camera to a modern tripod, an adapter would be required.

 The sides of the camera are symmetrical as the removable back negates any need for a hinge or door latch.
 The Opema II has metal strap lugs on both sides of the camera meaning that attaching a strap can be done without relying on the original leather case.

 With the back off, we see the Opema’s rather ordinary looking film compartment.
-Film transports from left to right onto a removable metal take up spool.
+Film transports from left to right onto a removable metal take up spool or a compatible reloadable metal cassette.
 The design of the spool looks nearly identical to those used by the Ihagee Exakta.
 I checked with an Exakta I had here and found that the two spools could be interchanged without issue, so if you ever find yourself in possession of a Meopta Opema with a missing take up spool, one from an Exakta should work.

 Two unpainted rails above and below the film gate should reduce friction as film passes along it, however the pressure plate on the inside of the door is flat black metal without any resistance saving features.
 No foam or fabric based light seals are found anywhere in or around the film compartment.
 The camera’s serial number is engraved directly below the film gate.